 You can certainly go from website to website, getting quotes from each individual insurance company.
 But you can also use life insurance brokers to find the best policies for your situation, or even rate-shopping life insurance marketplaces.

 Most people obtain life insurance in this way, but be forewarned: the underwriting process can take a long time (months, even), and require a lot of hassle on your part.

 Next to getting quotes from multiple sources, it’s also important to compare rates between different policy types.
 For now, we’ll focus on term life insurance.

 It also has easily adjustable coverage, based on your life events.

-According to a study by the S&P Global Market Intelligence, the discovered the average life insurance premium for all types (term, whole, variable, etc) was just over $990.
+According to a study by S&P Global Market Intelligence, the discovered the average life insurance premium for all types (term, whole, variable, etc.) was just over $990.

 For this comparison, we’ll use Quotacy, an insurance marketplace, to look at premiums for term policies in three policy increments: